by Doc – Owner, Founder, Expert on Amiibo Training, Virgin

 This has carried on to Ultimate, and Smash Ultimate amiibo training is at least 10x more fun than Smash 4 amiibo training.
 The principles are the same – scan in the amiibo, it’s a teachable version of that character.

 If you’re new to amiibo overall, and not sure which one should be trained first, read this article.
+If you’d prefer to see a video form of this information, watch this video:

 The basic process is pretty simple.
 This is the step-by-step list, and then I’ll go back and explain each one in more detail.
 You’ll want to reference the longer explanations, because there’s more information in them than I could provide in a bullet point.